-- HJR 4220 does not tamper with the Constitution. - HJR 4220 will be directed by the voters to exist for - · Nobody likes increases in property taxes.
-But the longer it takes to fix schools, the more it will cost -- pure and simple. - HJR 4220 does not interfere with local levies.
+- HJR 4220 does not tamper with the Constitution. • HJR 4220 will be directed by the voters to exist for - 15 years.
+Period. - Nobody likes increases in property taxes.
+But the longer it takes to fix schools, the more it will cost - pure and - HJR 4220 does not interfere with local levies.
 The opposition mixes apples and oranges.
 Vote YES!

-ALBERT BAUER, State Senator DANIEL K. GRIMM, State Representative.
+ALBERT BAUER, State Senator; DANIEL K. GRIMM, State Representative.

-Advisory Committee: BRUCE HOLLAND, State Representative; REN TAYLOR, State Representative; DR. FRANK B. BROUILLET, State Superintendent of Public Instruction; PHILIP B. SWAIN, State Board of Education; TERRY BERGESON.
+This constitutional amendment allows for a state prop- Advisory Committee: BRUCE HOLLAND, State Representative; REN TAYLOR, State Representative; DR. FRANK B. assessed value and will not be collected for longer than 15 BROUILLET, State Superintendent of Public Instruction; PHILIP years.
+The money would be used solely for school con- B. SWAIN, State Board of Education; TERRY BERGESON,